Thiagodev777/Thiagodev777/README.md

 ## About me:

-I'm a Fullstack Developer :smile:
+I am a Backend Developer ⭐

-I Love code and create new stuff, i like too much to discover new technologies and dive deep in solving problems.
+I love to code and create new things, I really enjoy discovering new technologies and diving deep into problem solving. 🎯

+Focused on Web Applications Backend Development, Apis Development and Application Integrations with Database. 📊

 ## My specialties: